vonglasow/atoum-documentation/source/en/cookbooks/receipt.inc.rst

    -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Therefore, modify the regular expression used, and it is possible to do so in several ways.
-La plus simple est de faire appel à l'annotions ``@namespace`` appliquée à la classe de test, de la manière suivante :
+The easiest way is to appeal to him annotions ``@namespace`` applied to the test class in the following way:

 .. code-block:: php